 Use this information to optimize your website, so it pushes you toward your business goals.

-If you’re new to web analytics, you’ll likely come across terms you haven’t seen before.
+If you’re new to web analytics, this article will likely contain terms you haven’t seen before.
 With that in mind, here are definitions of the key web analytics terms you’ll see in this article.

 Data: The information collected by your website, platforms, and tools